Bahram Beyzai: Playwriting in the 1960s

 Some of his plays, such as his masterpiece Death of Yazdgerd, have been translated into numerous languages and performed worldwide.
 Death of Yazdgerd has been performed in Iran, France, England, India and the USA, among other countries, and was made into a film of the same name by Beyzai in 1981.
 Death of Yazdgerd and Kalat Claimed have been translated into English by Manuchehr Anvar.

+He was a leading playwright as well as theatre historian, and is often considered the greatest playwright of the Persian language, and holds a reputation as "The Shakespeare of Persia".

-the 1970s and the outset of a cinematic career
+The 1970s and the outset of a cinematic career

 In 1969, he began his film career by directing the short film Amu Sibilou (Uncle Moustache) followed by "Safar" in 1970.
 With these films, Beyzai is often considered to be a pioneer of the Iranian New Wave, a Persian cinema movement that was started in the late 1960s.

 Immediately after, in 1971, he made his first feature film Ragbar (Downpour) which critics regard to this day as one of the most successful Iranian films ever made.
 The successful film addresses the late Parviz Fannizadeh as its central character and protagonist.

-Since then he has produced and directed 8 films including Qaribe va Meh (Stranger and the Fog) (1974), Cherike-ye Tara (Ballad of Tara) (1979), Bashu, the Little Stranger (1986, released in 1989), Shāyad Vaghti digar (Maybe Another Time) (1988) and Mosaferan (Travellers) (1992).
+He produced and directed eight films, including Qaribe va Meh (Stranger and the Fog) (1974), Cherike-ye Tara (Ballad of Tara) (1979), Bashu, the Little Stranger (1986, released in 1989), Shāyad Vaghti digar (Maybe Another Time) (1988) and Mosaferan (Travellers) (1992).